 In 1999 he founded Bloomington Family Chiropractic and as its services and scope expanded the name was changed to Bloomington Wellness Center in 2013, now a multi-disciplinary practice focused on natural health care.

-Additionally in 2010 Dr. Cory completed a year-long SpineCor scoliosis training program, and is now one of a small number of certified bracing specialists offering this innovative procedure to adolescents and adults with problematic scoliosis.
+Additionally, in 2010 Dr. Cory completed a year-long SpineCor scoliosis training program and is now one of a small number of certified bracing specialists offering this innovative procedure to adolescents and adults with problematic scoliosis.
 His education included hundreds of hours of training and a mentorship program prior to final certification by The Spine Corporation LTD of Chesterfield, UK.
-In support for his vision for scoliosis care Dr. Emberland established Twin Cities Scoliosis Center, LLC in 2011, a division of BWC focusing specifically on the needs of children and adults with scoliosis.
-His career long emphasis and training in pediatric, adolescent, and maternal care made an easy transition into a division of practice focused exclusively on scoliosis.
+In support of his vision for scoliosis care, Dr. Emberland established Scoliosis Solutions of MN, LLC in 2011, a division of BWC focusing specifically on the needs of children and adults with scoliosis.
+His career-long emphasis and training in pediatric, adolescent and maternal care made an easy transition into a division of practice focused exclusively on scoliosis.

 In 2014 Dr. Emberland completed the SpineCor Physiotherapy Method training, giving him the distinction of being one of only a small number of SpineCor bracing specialists with both certifications in the United States.
 He has had the opportunity to work with dozens of adults and children from numerous different states, traveling to work with him and the SpineCor brace, achieving incredible success stories along the way.

 2015-2016 has also been a time of expansion of Dr. Cory’s depth of knowledge of the conservative management of scoliosis.
-He attended the first ever ‘World Master Course’ a year long program offered by ISICO (The Italian Spine Institute) and SSORT (Society on Scoliosis Orthopedic and Rehabilitation Treatment) instructed by the best minds across the world in the various treatment approaches used in the management of scoliosis.
-The education was extensive and indepth, requiring detailed study of the literature on the condition.
-This education has positioned him as an expert in the field of scoliosis among his peers, and recognized globally as one of a small number of individuals extensively educated and trained in the conservative management of scoliosis.
+He attended the first-ever ‘World Master Course’ a year-long program offered by ISICO (The Italian Spine Institute) and SSORT (Society on Scoliosis Orthopedic and Rehabilitation Treatment) instructed by the best minds across the world in the various treatment approaches used in the management of scoliosis.
+The education was extensive and in-depth, requiring the detailed study of the literature on the condition.
+This education expanded his education beyond the flexible brace, into the realm of rigid bracing as well.
+This has positioned him as an expert in the field of scoliosis among his peers and recognized globally as one of a small number of individuals extensively educated and trained in the conservative management of scoliosis.

 Dr. Emberland has a passion to assist individuals dealing with scoliosis, offering those he consults with an understanding and open-minded perspective on the management of scoliosis conditions.
 Working with his clients he has been able to coordinate care and consult with schools, camps, pediatricians, spine surgeons, even the Mayo Clinic has referred to him for SpineCor bracing.
 He is uniquely able to assist his clients through the difficult to navigate waters of scoliosis with his education, experience, and understanding nature.